Om22210564/Grocery-Analysis--Association-Rule-Mining/README.md

-# Customer Segmentation Insights and Analysis
+# Grocery Analysis Using Association Rule Mining

-This project focuses on segmenting customers based on their personal information, spending patterns and feedback(complaints) which will be helpful for targeted advertising.

-## Features
-- Data preprocessing - EDA
-- Clustering algorithms (K-Means.)
-- Insights and visualization
+This project uses apriori algorithm for association rule

 ## How to Run
 1. Clone this repository.